The course develops skills, knowledge and understanding of ‘How Science Works’ through practical activities.

 Level 2 Entry Requirements

-On successful completion of this course, learners can progress onto Level 3 Extended Diploma in Forensic Science, or some Advanced Subsidiary subjects.
+On successful completion of this course, learners can progress onto Level 3 Diploma in Forensic and Criminal and Investigation.
 The course can lead to routes into science technician or assistant practitioner working in a wide variety of roles in the science industry.
 Starting salaries would be in the region of £16,000.